 Prospective applicants should submit all of their required application materials as early as possible.
-Typically 50% of all admissions offers will be made by the end of December of the year prior to matriculation.
 The College of Dental Medicine - Illinois uses a two-step application process.
 Applicants must submit both a completed AADSAS application and an MWU supplemental application.

 Applicants must arrange for scores from the DAT to be sent directly to AADSAS.
 Only official test scores earned within three years prior to matriculation and received directly from AADSAS are acceptable.

 Letters of Recommendation: Applicants must submit two letters of recommendation from academic sources and professionals to AADSAS.
 The Office of Admissions will only accept letters of recommendation received directly from AADSAS.
 Letters sent directly to the Office of Admissions will not be accepted.
 Please refer to the AADSAS application instructions for specific guidelines and requirements for submitting letters of recommendation.
 The letters must be received by the Office of Admissions from AADSAS on or before March 1.